skoszewski/openvpn-server/README.md

 * `*.env` - shell environment initialization files.
 * `make-ca.sh` - make CA and issue a server certificate.
 * `new-client.sh` - register a new client and issue a certificate.
-* `list-clients.sh` - list currently active clients with an optional name filter.
-* `show-client.sh` - print the client OpenVPN profile or the certificate to the screen.
-* `remove-client.sh` - remove the client information, revoke its certificate and generate a new CRL.
-* `show-crl.sh` - print the textual representation of the CRL
 * `new-server.sh` - register a new server and issue a certificate.
+* `list-certificates.sh` - list certificates issued to clients and servers with an optional name filter.
+* `show-certificate.sh` - print the certificate to the screen.
+* `show-profile.sh` - print the OpenVPN client profile to the screen or save it to a file.
+* `remove-client.sh` - revoke clients' certificate, remove files and generate a new CRL.
-* `remove-server.sh` - remove the server information, revoke its certificate and generate a new CRL.
+* `remove-server.sh` - revoke servers' certificate, remove files and generate a new CRL.
+* `show-crl.sh` - print the textual representation of the CRL.
+* `subnets.py` - calculate subnets of available address space.

 ### Initialization